Sagewai MCP Server

 -H "Authorization: Bearer your-token"

-You should see a list of agent IDs in the response.
+The response should include a list of agent IDs.

 Authentication errors